zemeister23/learn-linux-by-ctf/challenges/01/description.md

-# Challenge 1: Wake-Up Call
+# Challenge 7: The Path to Freedom

-Scenario: Neo wakes up in a simulated reality and receives a mysterious message from Trinity, instructing him to find the hidden flag to unlock his true potential.

-Task: Neo must navigate through the simulated environment and locate a hidden file named flag.txt.
+Scenario: Neo reaches the final challenge, where he must confront his inner doubts and fears to achieve enlightenment.
+Task: Neo must overcome obstacles and solve puzzles that test his resolve and determination to break free from the Matrix.
+Keyword is: trust yourself.

-# Read
+# Your goal

-Let's begin our first challenge.
-The command `some_command` can display the output of files.

-!!! note: display description of a challenge
-	the command `display-challenge` will display the challenge description again
+Create /home/challenge07/you/can/.achieve/this/Trust/Yourself.py file and set permission to 744 and then run the command `challenge07`

+Its your last mission Neo.
+We are waiting for you.
+You  have to find the way out of this place and bring back a flag.

+Hurry!

-## Useful commands
+# Useful commands
-* cat
-* ls
+- mkdir
+- cd
-* touch
+- touch
+- vim
+- cat
+- chmod
+- chown
+- chgrp